flame-engine/flame/doc/flame/inputs/other_inputs.md

 To use this feature, you need to create a `JoystickComponent`, configure it the way you want, and add it to your game.

-Check this example to get a better understanding:
+Check out the following example to get a better understanding:

 ```dart
 class MyGame extends FlameGame {